MPH in Public Health Genetics

 Upon satisfactory completion of the MPH in Public Health Genetics, graduates will be able to:

-* Meet the generic SPH learning objectives for the MPH degree (see Criterion 2.6.a);
+* Meet the generic SPH learning objectives for the MPH degree (see Criterion 2.6.a) as detailed in the SPH Competencies for All Degrees section of the SPH website;

-* Meet the Core-Specific Learning Objectives for all MPH students (see Criterion 2.6.a);
+* Meet the Core-Specific Learning Objectives for all MPH students (see Criterion 2.6.a) as detailed in the SPH Competencies for All Degrees section of the SPH website;

 Competency in "Genomics in Public Health" (Core Knowledge Area A):